Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Views/ViewToViewModelAttribute.md

 [Attribute]()

-A mapper attribute to map a [IView](#) (such as the UserControl or the DataWindow)
-    property to a view model property.

-    This class is very useful when creating custom user controls that need more parameterized settings than just the
+A mapper attribute to map a [IView](#) (such as the UserControl or the DataWindow) property to a view model property.This class is very useful when creating custom user controls that need more parameterized settings than just the`DataContext` property.
-    ```DataContext``` property.